 Though expungements are incredibly rare in North Carolina, having a skilled and experienced criminal defense attorney at your side can ensure you are going through the process properly and giving yourself the best chance at restoring your criminal record.
 As our client, we will prepare and file all necessary documents to help you complete the expungement process.
 We will stand as your advocate in all hearings or proceedings to make sure your request is heard.

-To schedule an appointment with a Hickory expungement lawyer at Helton, Cody & Associates, PLLC, call 828-328-9966, toll-free at 888-321-0494, or contact us online.
+To schedule an appointment with a Hickory expungement lawyer at Law Office of Lyndon R. Helton, PLLC, call 828-328-9966, toll-free at 888-321-0494, or contact us online.
 Our office is located in Hickory, conveniently located next to Lenoir-Rhyne University.
 We accept credit cards.